zzc01/GitHubInstructions/ReadMe.md

-# Download a git repository
+## Download a git repository
 1. Copy the url, which is the repository, from github.
 2. Spcify local PC path.
 Create a new folder.
 3. Clone the repository.
 4. Now have the project in local.

-# Publish a fresh project to github
+## Publish a fresh project from VS to github

 1. Open or new a project or solution. githubproject.
 2. Extensions -> online -> github extension for visual studio